Hiking San Diego’s Mission Trails 5-Peak Challenge

 Cowles Mountain

-I started my ascent via Barker Way, a moderate switchback trail that joins back to the main more popular trail up to Cowles Mountain, where more switchbacks waited for me.
-Quickly took my photo at Cowles, and just like that, I only had one peak left!!
-I could not believe I was actually going to get this done!!
+I started my ascent via Barker Way, a moderate switchback trail that eventually joins back to the main, more popular route up to Cowles Mountain, where even more switchbacks waited for me.
+Then, after a steady climb, I quickly snapped my summit photo at Cowles.
+At that point, I only had one peak left!
+I could hardly believe I was actually going to get this done.

 Four down, one to go!!!

-This challenge marked my first time hiking to Pyles, and surprisingly, it was the first moment of uncertainty during the challenge.
-I wasn’t sure which way to go from Cowles summit, but thankfully, the trail was well-marked.
-Despite feeling good, I faced a hiccup: since I was using the original Fortuna route to record my activity, I couldn’t see the elevation profile by the time I reached Cowles and Pyles to prepare myself mentally.
+This was my first time hiking to Pyles Peak, and surprisingly, it brought the first moment of real uncertainty.
+From the top of Cowles Mountain, I wasn’t sure which way to go, but thankfully, the trail was well-marked.
+I felt good physically, but ran into a hiccup: I had been recording the hike from the Fortuna route, so I couldn’t see the elevation profile anymore to mentally prepare.

 Would I do it again?
 Absolutely!!
 It really wasn’t as bad as I anticipated, especially considering I was sick for the two weeks before the challenge.
 I started coughing my lungs out again after the fourth peak, but I am so glad I could complete the challenge.
 I also want to tackle the more challenging route options in the future!!
 This is a great training hike for those training for more challenging peaks beyond San Diego County.